django-oscar/django-oscar/README.rst

 The following are community-written extensions:

 * django-oscar-payments_ - Pluggable payments for Oscar
-* django-oscar-recurly_ - Integration with the Recurly payment gateway

-* django-oscar-przelewy24_ - Integration with the Przelewy24 payment gateway
 * oscar-sagepay_ - Payment integration with Sage Pay

-* django-oscar-sofortueberweisung_ - Integration with SOFORT

 * django-oscar-support_ - Customer services and ticketing plugin for Oscar